Dickens of an Ancient Future Present

 As to whether Scrooogle will keep his scruples, dear reader, and meet the expectations of his motto, time will tell.

 Ancient Future band leader Matthew Montfort received widespread media coverage for his role as a class representative for independent musicians in the Napster court case.
-He is currently involved with the Content Creators Coalition, a dedicated group of artists, creators, and stakeholders who are forming a coalition that will allow the people who create the content that powers the web to join together and exercise their collective voice.
-Feel free to like the CCC In Your Facebook.
+He is involved with the Content Creators Coalition (now the Artist Rights Alliance) a dedicated group of artists, creators, and stakeholders who are forming a coalition that will allow the people who create the content that powers the web to join together and exercise their collective voice.
+Feel free to like the ARA In Your Facebook.

 Thanks and apologies to Charles Dickens for the original story, which easily translates to the problems of our age.
 So much so that numerous passages remain unaltered from his original telling.
 Thanks and apologies also to Adriana Delma for her editing advice, which was both heeded and ignored as the Spirit chose.
 No doubt any deficiencies in the story are the result of the advice ignored, and not the advice heeded.